nicooga/algorithms_sedgewick_wayne/src/chapter_1/section_4/Exercise41.md

     131072  3599.8    4.1   199.4     0.1

 We can assume a doubling ratio of 3.8 for a relatevely accuarate approximation.
 It makes sense to choose this value since the CV (coefficient of variation) for these iterations show that the results have stabilized after N = 4096.
-Taking the average of the ratios after N = 4096 (4.3, 3.9, 3.7, 3.9, 4.0, 4.1) and rounding to 1 decimal place gives 4.
+Taking the average of the ratios after N = 4096 (4.3, 3.9, 3.7, 3.9, 4.0, 4.1) and rounding to the closest power of two gives us 4.

 Taking the running time of ~3600ms for 2^17 integers as reference, we can predict the following running times: